 Baker Hotel in Mineral Wells, Texas

 Opened in 1929, the lavish Baker Hotel housed visitors of the North Texas town of Mineral Wells, famous for its mineral waters and their purported restorative powers.
-In 1967, the hotel’s founder, Theodore Baker, died of a heart attack in the Baker Suite.
+In 1967, the hotel's founder, Theodore Baker, died of a heart attack in the Baker Suite.
 The hotel closed for good five years later.
-Recently there has been word that the hotel may be restored.
+There are current plans to restore the hotel and bring it back to its former glory.

 Walnut Ridge Mansion in Gonzales, Texas